Montenegrin First League of Water Polo

 The Montenegrin First League of Water Polo is the national professional water polo league in Montenegro.
-It was established in 2006. shortly after Montenegro declared its independence from Serbia and Montenegro.
+It was established in 2006, shortly after Montenegro declared its independence from Serbia and Montenegro.
 It is organized by the Water Polo and Swimming Federation of Montenegro.

 Three clubs from Montenegrin League are playing in Adriatic Water Polo League.

 History

 Before independence

-During their history, Montenegrin water polo clubs played in the top-tier competition of SFR Yugoslavia, FR Yugoslavia and Serbia and Montenegro, with important roles in Yugoslav Water Polo Championship.
-Among them are PVK Jadran, VK Primorac Kotor and VK Budva.
+During their history, Montenegrin water polo clubs played in the top-tier competition of Kingdom of Yugoslavia, SFR Yugoslavia, FR Yugoslavia and Serbia and Montenegro, with important roles in Yugoslav Water Polo Championship.
+Among them are PVK Jadran, VK Primorac Kotor, VK Budva and VK Bijela, who played in top-tier.

+The very first Montenegrin side which participated in official competitions was PVK Jadran, who finished second in 1935 Yugoslav Championship, played in Dubrovnik.
+First Montenegrin team which played in Yugoslav Championship after the World War II was VK Primorac (season 1946).

+Below is the list of all-time participants of Montenegrin clubs in Yugoslav Championship from 1935 to 1938.

+Below is the list of all-time participants of Montenegrin clubs in Yugoslav First League from 1946 to 1970.

+Below is the list of all-time participants of Montenegrin clubs in Yugoslav First League from 1971 to 1991, including the placements in First 'B' League from 1989 to 1991.

+Below is the list of all-time participants of Montenegrin clubs in First League of FR Yugoslavia / Serbia and Montenegro from 1992 to 2006.

 In that competitions, Montenegrin clubs won 6 titles of national champion.
 First time, PVK Jadran became champion of Yugoslavia on season 1957-58.
 Next year, Jadran defended the trophy.
 VK Primorac won their first champion title on 1985-86 season.
 On season 1993-94, champion of Yugoslavia became VK Budva.
 After two trophies in 50's, PVK Jadran won four champion titles on 2002-03, 2003–04, 2004–05 and 2005-06.

 Below is the list of Montenegrin clubs' champion titles in the First League of Yugoslavia.